postcss/autoprefixer/README.md

 ### Rework

-Autoprefixer can be also as [Rework](https://github.com/visionmedia/rework) filter, so you can can combine it with other filters:
+Autoprefixer can be also as [Rework](https://github.com/visionmedia/rework) filter, so you can combine it with other filters:

 ```js
 rework(css).